Health Information Technology Health information exchange

 Legally Protected Health Information

-During the 2023 legislative session, the Maryland General Assembly passed Chapter 248 (Senate Bill 786) and Chapter 249 (House Bill 812), Health - Reproductive Health Services - Protected Information and Insurance Requirements (law).
-The law prohibits the disclosure of legally protected health information by HIEs and electronic health networks (EHNs) operating in the State.
-Legally protected health information includes mifepristone data, the diagnosis, procedure, medication, and related codes for abortion care, and other sensitive health services with a date of service after May 31, 2022, as determined by the Secretary of Health.
+Maryland law enacted in 2023 prohibits the disclosure of legally protected health information by HIEs and electronic health networks (EHNs) operating in the State with some exceptions.
+Legally protected health information includes mifepristone data, the diagnosis, procedure, medication, and related codes for abortion care, and other sensitive health services with a date of service after May 31, 2022, as determined by the Secretary of Health and defined in COMAR 10.11.08, Abortion Care Disclosure.

-The MHCC convenes virtual Town Halls to support implementation of the law.
-The events provide a forum to share implementation progress and ask questions.
+The MHCC convenes virtual Town Halls to provide a forum for stakeholders to share implementation progress and ask questions.

 The MHCC prepared implementation guidance based on stakeholder questions.
-The documents that follow serve as a resource for HIEs and EHNs in the management, disclosure, and protection of legally protected health information.
+The following documents serve as a resource for HIEs and EHNs in the management, disclosure, and protection of legally protected health information.

 Implementation Guidance: Health Information Exchanges (May 2024)